 - Inventories: net realisable value — Have there been significant COVID-19-related revenue declines or disrupted supply chains?
 If so, management should evaluate whether there’s a need to adjust inventory carrying values.
 Perishables, products with short shelf lives or expiration dates, or specific seasonal inventories are at risk of impairment.

-- Inventories: significant excess capacity costs — Have unplanned work stoppages or severe slowdowns due to labour or material shortages caused manufacturing levels to drop below standard levels?
+- Inventories: significant excess capacity costs — Have unplanned work stoppages or severe slowdowns due to labor or material shortages caused manufacturing levels to drop below standard levels?
 If so, excess fixed overhead that cannot be allocated to product due to underutilised capacity must be expensed in the period incurred.

 - Impairment of receivables, loans and investments — Given the volatility in financial markets, is there a need to assess the value of investments for potential impairment, particularly debt or equity instruments from issuers affected by the virus or its related outcomes?
 If so, how this is done varies for different types of instruments.

 - Fair value measurement — Has management considered market uncertainty and volatility in determining fair value in situations where it’s called for?
 As complicated as this is in the current environment, market prices cannot be ignored in valuation assessments.

 - Revenue recognition — In addition to the obvious impacts of reduced revenue due to the virus’s impact, has management taken into account the initial and ongoing evaluation of variable consideration inherent in customer contracts such as discounts, refunds, price concessions, performance bonuses and penalties?